5t33rp1k3/gtk/README.md

 # gtk
-Various gtk themes for my suckless rice
+Various gtk themes for my suckless rice.
+To use, clone to ~/.themes; and configure ~/.gtkrc-2.0 (for gtk2) ~/.config/gtk-3.0/settings.ini (for gtk3) accordingly